Coming from an Ayahuasca Experience

-Integrating profound psychedelic or spiritual experiences is a journey in and of itself.
+Integrating profound psychedelic or spiritual experiences like ayahuasca is a journey in and of itself.

 It takes proper evaluation, planning, and hard work on our part.
 No matter how profound, we can’t expect one ayahuasca experience to magically change our lives without any effort on our end to make that change happen.

 In addition to the guidance and support offered by our facilitators during the retreat to help share and process the ayahuasca experience, below you will find some helpful tips on what you can do once you return to your day to day life to ensure that your ayahuasca experience transforms into long term, positive changes in your life.

 Keep in mind, however, that there is no one-size-fits-all approach.
 What ultimately helps you integrate the experience will largely depend on where you are in your life and what revelations you’ve received through your experience, so it is up to you to find the integrations methods that resonate with you and are most congruent with the life you want to live.

 Evaluate and plan

 The first thing that you need to do is evaluate your experience, take stock of where you are in your journey, and decide on where you want to go from there.

 What lessons did the experience teach you?
 How can you begin to implement them in your day to day life?

 Talking to people who have had similar experiences can be immensely helpful in making sense of your experience.
 For this reason, we encourage you to talk to our facilitators as well as participate in our group sharing sessions to help you understand why you had the experience you did, and what you can do about it.

 Once you’ve made sense of the experience, it is important to put together a concrete plan with specific steps you can take in your everyday life to implement the lessons you’ve learned.